 The journey to raising ducks for eggs begins with setting-up a duck brooder.
 Learn everything one needs to know about brooding ducklings.
 Also, learn more tips on raising ducks from my friend Janet of Timber Creek Farms.

-As enticing it is to receive a surplus of eggs one has to know what to do with them.
-Aside from the typical breakfast item duck eggs are excellent for baking.
+As enticing as it is to receive a surplus of duck eggs one has to know what to do with them.
+Aside from the typical breakfast item, duck eggs are excellent for baking.